serfer2/flask-hexagonal-architecture-api/README.md

 ### Code structure

-Code source tree looks like this:
+Source code directory tree looks like this:

 ```
 .